University of Missouri-Columbia

 Registered Nursing

-Registered Nursing has 247 graduates -- among the largest nursing cohorts in this batch -- with $72,300 year-one, $83,231 four-year, debt-to-earnings ratio of 0.322 (ROI grade B+).
+Registered Nursing has 247 graduates - among the largest nursing cohorts in our dataset - with $72,300 year-one, $83,231 four-year, debt-to-earnings ratio of 0.322 (ROI grade B+).
 Median debt of $23,250 is low relative to earnings.
 Mizzou nursing graduates access Missouri's healthcare systems statewide, with the University of Missouri Health System as a major employer.
 For nursing students choosing between Missouri public options, Mizzou's scale and clinical placement network are meaningful advantages.

 Journalism